An Experimental Study on Fairness-aware Machine Learning for Credit Scoring Problems: Evaluation

-\subsubsection{Credit approval dataset}
+\subsubsection{Credit Approval Dataset}

-The experimental results on the Credit approval dataset are presented in Table \ref{tbl:result-credit-approval} and Fig. \ref{fig:credit-approval-abroca}.
+The experimental results on the Credit approval dataset are presented in Table \ref{tbl:result-credit-approval} and Figure \ref{fig:credit-approval-abroca}.
 The dashed lines are used to separate the group of predictive models (traditional, pre-processing, in-processing, and post-processing approaches).
-The best results are in \textbf{bold}.
+The best value is shown in \textbf{bold}, and the second-best value is \underline{underlined}.

 It is obvious that (fair) classification models cannot satisfy multiple fairness measures simultaneously.
-Among fairness-aware models, AdaFair is the best model in terms of accuracy (0.8431) and balanced accuracy (0.8538).
+Among fairness-aware models, AdaFair is the best model in terms of accuracy (0.8529) and balanced accuracy (0.8579).
 Besides, LFR-kNN is a notable model with the best performance on SP, EO, EOd, PE and ABROCA measures.
 However, its accuracy and balanced accuracy are very low with values 0.5588 and 0.5, respectively.
 In addition, most pre-processing models prioritize fairness at the cost of significant reductions in accuracy and balanced accuracy.
 For the TE measures, as defined in Eq. \ref{eq:treatment_equality}, the result may be ``NaN'' if the denominator equals zero.
-In addition, ne limitation of the post-processing models is the inability to obtain ABROCA values, as calculating ABROCA requires model probabilities across multiple thresholds.
-This is reflected as ``NaN'' values in Table \ref{tbl:result-credit-approval}.
+In addition, a limitation of the post-processing models is the inability to obtain ABROCA values, as calculating ABROCA requires model probabilities across multiple thresholds.
+This is reflected in ``NaN'' values in Table \ref{tbl:result-credit-approval}.
 Overall, the in-processing approach outperforms pre-processing and post-processing approaches in terms of trade-off between predictive performance and fairness constraints.

-\subsubsection{Credit card clients dataset}
+\subsubsection{Credit Card Clients Dataset}

-Table \ref{tbl:result-credit-card} and Fig. \ref{fig:credit-card-abroca} present the experimental results of predictive models on the dataset of credit card clients.
-AdaFair once again demonstrates its ability to make accurate predictions while maintaining fairness, standing out as a fair classification model with the best accuracy and balanced accuracy, at 0.82 and 0.6392, respectively.
-The pre-processing models show locally good results, such as LFR-kNN, which achieves the best performance on EOd and TE; DIR-DT, which excels in PP; and LFR-DT, which has the best performance on the ABROCA mesure.
-However, all of them have lower accuracy and balanced accuracy compared to traditional classification models.
+Table \ref{tbl:result-credit-card} and Figure \ref{fig:credit-card-abroca} report the experimental results of the predictive models on the credit card clients dataset.
+AdaFair once again demonstrates its ability to achieve accurate predictions while maintaining fairness, standing out as a fair classification model with the highest accuracy and balanced accuracy, at 0.8160 and 0.6460, respectively.
+The pre-processing approaches exhibit strong performance on specific fairness measures: LFR-kNN achieves the best results on EOd and TE, DIR-DT performs best on PP, and LFR-DT attains the lowest ABROCA value.
+Nevertheless, these models generally yield lower accuracy and balanced accuracy compared to the traditional classification models.